The Masters set for epic finale: Scottie Scheffler faces stiff final-day challenge from star-studded field

 "If I knew the formula, I probably would have done it out there.
 It's just tricky.

 "At the moment, I'm all over the place.
-But I've got to regroup, got to go out and do my best tomorrow.
+But I've got to regroup, got to go out and do my best.

 Who will win The Masters?
 Watch Featured Groups live on Sunday from 3pm via the red button or log in to the Sky Sports app, with live build-up on Sky Sports Golf from 3pm ahead of full coverage from 6.30pm.